Divepit/napolyAPI/README.md

 ```

 The API Seed which has been called with `rails db:reset` contains an example user with username `testuser@example.com` and password `password`.
 It also generates three Semesters and two departments so you are ready to add subjects.
-If you want to clean the database and return to this state run the command again.
+If you want to clean the database and return to this state, run the command again.

 ---
 ## License